Highly Efficient Room-Temperature Nonvolatile Magnetic Switching by Current in Fe3GaTe2 Thin Flakes

-Two-dimensional magnetic materials are new members of the two-dimensional material family.
-They still maintain long-range magnetic order at the thickness of a single unit cell and are easily controlled by external fields\cite{Gong1,Bevin1,Deng,ZhangGJ,TianSJ,LeeJU,LeeK}.
+~\\ Two-dimensional magnetic materials are new members of the two-dimensional material family.
+They still maintain long-range magnetic order at the thickness of a single unit cell and are easily controlled by external fields \cite{Gong1,Bevin1,Deng,ZhangGJ,TianSJ,LeeJU,LeeK}.
 This provides an ideal platform for the study of magnetism and other novel physical effects under two-dimensional limits.
 Moreover, owing to their intrinsic two-dimensional (2D) long-range magnetism and the easiness of combination with other van der Waals (vdW) materials, the vdW 2D magnets also exhibit significant advantages in the design and preparation of multi-functional vdW devices with reduced size of device, especially spintronic devices \cite{Geim,Novoselov,LiuY}.
 Thus they have been attracted intensive attention.
-Among the known vdW magnetic materials, the Fe-based systems, such as Fe$_{x}$GeTe$_{2}$ ($x$ = 3, 4, 5) and Fe$_{3}$GaTe$_{2}$, exhibit superior properties like high magnetic transition temperature ($T_{c}$) up to about 380 K and large coercivity of approximately several kOe at low temperature with the $c$ axis magnetic anisotropy\cite{ZhangGJ,Deiseroth,May,SeoJ}.
-More importantly, such features of hard magnetism with high $T_{c}$ persist in the atomically thin samples and can be tuned via various methods, such as doping, pressure, gating etc.\cite{Deng,ZhangGJ,LiZ}.
+Among the known vdW magnetic materials, the Fe-based systems, such as Fe$_{x}$GeTe$_{2}$ ($x$ = 3, 4, 5) and Fe$_{3}$GaTe$_{2}$, exhibit superior properties like high magnetic transition temperature ($T_{c}$) up to about 380 K and large coercivity of approximately several kOe at low temperature with the $c$ axis magnetic anisotropy \cite{ZhangGJ,Deiseroth,May,SeoJ}.
+More importantly, such features of hard magnetism with high $T_{c}$ persist in the atomically thin samples and can be tuned via various methods, such as doping, pressure, gating etc. \cite{Deng,ZhangGJ,LiZ}. ~\\ Effective control of magnetic state by using current is at the core of spintronics field \cite{Myers,WangQY}.
+The adjustable coercivity by current makes it possible to simultaneously achieve high efficiency and nonvolatile characteristics in devices.
+For an information writing process, the coercive field ($H_{c}$) need be reduced to relatively low value and the information can be written with low energy consumption.
+On the other hand, once the information has been written, the $H_{c}$ should be big enough to reduce the information loss caused by fluctuations.
+Previous studies demonstrate that the nonvolatile and energy-efficient magnetization switching by current can be achieved in single vdW ferromagnet Fe$_{3}$GeTe$_{2}$ \cite{ZhangKX,ZhangKX2}.
+But the $T_{c}$ of Fe$_{3}$GeTe$_{2}$ lower than room temperature limits its application.
+In contrast, the $c$-axial vdW hard ferromagnet Fe$_{3}$GaTe$_{2}$ has a much higher $T_{c}$ than 300 K. Moreover, based on Fe$_{3}$GaTe$_{2}$ thin flakes, some room-temperature magnetic tunneling junction and spin-orbit torque (SOT) devices have been reported \cite{ZhuWK, YinHF, JinW, LiWH}.